 This issue has significant consequences on corporations, and retention has become a major hurdle.
 Talent retention has been a hot topic of discussion at almost all the events in which I’ve spoken this year.

-During the Mentoring Circle, participants asked to think about the qualities they admired in any leader or boss they worked for, the qualities they least admire and what their most important values are.
+During the Mentoring Circle Session, participants were asked to think about the qualities they admired in any leader or boss they worked for, the qualities they least admired and what their most important values are.

-Each person had a lot of things to share.
+Each person had many things to share.
 Here are the top qualities:

 - Consideration of others

 - Ability to listen

 - Recognizing team and individual contribution